rustyeddy/rustyeddy.com/content/software/clone-and-branch.md

 source changes.

-The power part of branching is that they isolate new early changes of code from high quality production code, which still providing a complete history of the _divergent_ or _branched_ software.
+The power part of branching is that they isolate new early changes of code from high quality production code, while still providing a complete history of the _divergent_ or _branched_ software.

 ### Trim Branches Quickly

-Branches have been part of VC systems for decades, despite thier necessary benefits, they can contribute to bulk, duplication and confusion (what branch did I leave that peach on?)
+Branches have been part of VC systems for decades, despite their necessary benefits.
+They can contribute to bulk, duplication and confusion (what branch did I leave that peach on?)

 _Best Practices_ have identified short lived _feature_ or I like the term _task_ based branches are a well supported practice.

-The idea is that every new task gets a _feature branch_, since a given task should only take 1 or 2 days to complete, the code in the branch is vetted, tested and comitted to mainline in a day or so.
+The idea is that every new task gets a _feature branch_.
+Since a given task should only take 1 or 2 days to complete, the code in the branch is vetted, tested and comitted to mainline in a day or so.